A Limited Liability Company (LLC) is not a partnership or a corporation but includes features of both.

-An LLC is structured like a Partnership or a Sole Proprietorship but with Limited Liability protection similar to that of a Corporation.
+LLCs are structured like a partnership or a sole proprietorship but with limited liability protection similar to a corporation.

-Because an Limited Liability Company is considered a separate entity from its owners, the owners cannot be held personally liable for debts and obligations of the LLC.
+Because an LLC is considered a separate entity from its owners, the owners cannot be held personally liable for debts and obligations of the LLC.
 This is the principal advantage of an LLC.
-An LLC provides all the Liability protection of a C Corporation but with far less formalities.
+An LLC provides all the liability protection of a C Corporation but with far less formalities.

-The IRS does not recognize a Limited Liability Company as a classification for federal tax purposes.
-LLC Members can elect for the IRS to tax the LLC as a Sole Proprietorship, Partnership, C Corporation, or S Corporation.
+The IRS does not recognize an LLC as a classification for federal tax purposes.
+LLC members can elect for the IRS to tax the LLC as a sole proprietorship, partnership, C Corporation, or S Corporation.
 This decision may be made after the LLC is created.
-If a single member LLC does not declare a tax classification within the alloted time it is taxed the same as a Sole Proprietorship.
-A multiple member LLC that does not declare a tax classification is taxed as a General Partnership.
+If a single member LLC does not declare a tax classification within the alloted time it is taxed the same as a sole proprietorship.
+A multiple member LLC that does not declare a tax classification is taxed as a general partnership.